apvijay/hyde/dl1.md

 - The training and validation patches count: 520,000 and 3000.
 They use 100,000 and 3,000 motion kernels, respectively.
 - SGD with momentum 0.9.
 First 800k iterations have learning rate of 32 and then divided by \\(\sqrt{2}\\) after every 100k iterations.
 - Time taken : 3 days in an NVIDIA Titan X GPU

+## Deblurring
+- The process is convoluted.
+For each patch of the blurred image, a deconvolution filter is estimated using the NN and a corresponding clean patch is estimated.
+- Each pixel of the blurred image is replaced by the corresponding pixel in a weighted combination of estimated clean patches containing that pixel.
+Thus, we arrive at an estimated clean image.
+- But this is not used as the final output.
+This is used as an initial estimate of the latent image and a global blur kernel is estimated using the blurred and the estimated latent images.
+- And then again, the final latent image is estimated used a state-of-the-art non-blind deconvolution of EPLL using the estimated kernel and the given blurred image.